the-neutron-foundation/neutron-language/README.md

 | Comparison of creating a Numpy array in keystrokes |

 # Documentation
 **[There is a Readthedocs here](https://neutron-lang.readthedocs.io/en/latest/)** for full documentation and installation instructions.
-You may also look at the [unupdated inaccurate grammar file](./grammar.txt) (very rough).
 There is also a [Gitter Chat here](https://gitter.im/The-Neutron-Foundation).

 # Dependencies
 Before installing/building/running neutron, you should first install the dependencies. you can do this via `pip3` or any other package manager.
 The dependencies required are: